Former Kansas City Chiefs running back Kareem Hunt admits to lying about assault

 NFL running back Kareem Hunt acknowledged lying to the Kansas City Chiefs about his role in a February assault that ultimately led to his release from the team this week.

-During a live interview with ESPN on Sunday, the league's reigning leading rusher also said that NFL officials never spoke to him about the incident while conducting their own investigation, and that he never saw the security camera video until TMZ Sports posted it Friday.
+During a live interview with ESPN on Sunday, the league's reigning leading rusher also said that NFL officials never spoke to him about the incident while conducting their own investigation and that he never saw the security camera video until TMZ Sports posted it Friday.

 In the course of a few hours, Hunt went from preparing for Sunday's game in Oakland to being sent home from the practice facility.
-He was then placed on the NFL's Commissioner Exemption List, summoned back to the team facility and told that he was being released .
+He was then placed on the NFL's Commissioner Exemption List, summoned back to the team facility and told that he was being released.

 "They believed that I lied to them.
 I lied to them," Hunt said.
 "They pretty much said we love you, everybody cares about you, and just we have to let you go.
 It was a tough conversation.
 And the Chiefs did what was right.
 I made a poor decision and I'm willing to take full responsibility."